Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We’re going to get really into this in Part 2.

-We can, of course, measure innate immune responses, just how we affect it is still new.
+We can, of course, measure innate immune responses, but how we affect it is still new.

 Here’s some reading on modulating the innate immune system from 2023 if you’re interested in the subject.
 Nothing conclusive, but nice facts on the subject.